 Congratulations!
 You’ve purchased a new puppy, or perhaps you’re thinking about purchasing a new puppy.
+You’ve probably scoured the classifieds like AmericanListed to find the right one for you, maybe it was a childhood dream to get your own puppy, and have a little ‘dog family’ who knows.
 Either way, you’re probably considering puppy kindergarten for training.
 But did you know puppy training classes offer more than just that?
 Here are a few things you can expect your new pooch to learn from these classes.

 Socialization.
 Another major concern for you might be whether or not your puppy will get along well with other dogs or other types of pets.
 One of the benefits of taking a group dog training class is that your puppy will be exposed to other dogs, people, places, and situations.
 The more they are exposed to new stimuli, the more calm and accepting they will be when experiencing those stimuli again.